The Parliament of Love: Synopsis

 Chamont and Dinant become aware of the adulterous machinations of Perigot and Novall; they lure the two courtiers to Dinant's house, where the intended seducers are subjected to a variety of ill-treatments and humiliations.
 Cleremond and Montrose arrive on the "field of honor," and Cleremond reveals that the two of them will fight each other; in the ensuing combat Cleremond is defeated and wounded.
 Clarindore, meanwhile, finally attains an assignation with Bellisant (or so he believes); he triumphs over the humiliated Novall and Perigot as the presumed winner of their bet.

 All of these matters come to a head at the King's Parliament of Love.
 Leonora and Cleremond confront each other, and the apparent corpse of Montrose is produced, to the shock of the assembled parties.
 The King decrees that the two will be married, and then Cleremond executed – forcing Leonora to repent her harshness and plead for his life.
-The embarrassment of the bungling seducers Perigot and Novall is exposed; and it is revealed that Clarindore has actually made love not with Bellisant but with his abandoned wife Beaupre, who has been masquerading as Bellisant's Moorish slave Calista – an instance of the bed trick employed by Shakespeare and other dramatists of the era.
+The embarrassment of the bungling seducers Perigot and Novall is exposed; and it is revealed that Clarindore has actually had sex not with Bellisant but with his abandoned wife Beaupre, who has been masquerading as Bellisant's Moorish slave Calista – an instance of the bed trick employed by Shakespeare and other dramatists of the era.
 And Montrose is revealed to be alive and merely counterfeiting death.
 The play ends with a repentant Cleremond and Leonora, and with the chastened egotists Bellisant and Clarindore re-united with their respective loves, Montrose and Beaupre.
 King Charles pardons Perigot and Novall...but only after they are paraded through Paris dressed as satyrs, to discourage other would-be adulterers.